 It’s important to have a basic, simple understanding of how D-Rng works in order to use it properly.

-- The pixels on your sensor capture the light that comes through your lens.
+- The pixels on your sensor capture an underexposure.

-- Instead of amplifying every pixel by the same amount, which happens when you don’t use Dynamic Range, it amplifies all but the brightest pixels.
-This gives most of your image the brightness you want but without the bright areas being too bright.
+- When the JPEG is processed, instead of increasing the brightness of every pixel by the same amount, which happens when you don’t use Dynamic Range, it increases the brightness of all but the brightest pixels.
+This gives most of your JPEG image the brightness you want but without the bright areas being too bright.

 - DR100% is the same as OFF; there are no adjustments to dynamic range.